 Using BMC Atrium Service Context

-To use BMC Atrium Service Context, the BMC applications and BMC Atrium Core must be configured to support it.
+- To use BMC Atrium Service Context, the BMC applications and BMC Atrium Core must be configured to support it.
+For information about the configuration procedures, see Configuring BMC Atrium Service Context for BMC Remedy ITSM applications.

 - Asset User (when working from BMC Asset Management)